 3. Your enrollment status

 If you only attend school part-time, generally less than 12 credits, you may qualify for less aid.
-The reason for this is that you simply don’t have as many credit hours to cover, and you could potentially use the extra time to earn money working.
+This is because you simply don’t have as many credit hours to cover, and you could use the extra time to earn money working.